Syksy/TownforgeR/README.md

 Read more about Townforge at: www.townforge.net

 Townforge is a blockchain based game forked originally from the Monero project (https://github.com/monero-project).
-This is package written for the R statistical software language, which curls the Townforge RPC commands, extracts information from the daemon.
+This is a package written for the R statistical software language, for curl'ing the Townforge RPC commands and interacting with the daemon.
 TownforgeR parses the input JSON according to the web app, and the returned JSON into R-compatible lists and data frames.

 It comes with an R Shiny interface, i.e. a graphical web browser, in addition to the base R functionality.